finos/common-domain-model/docs/maintenance-and-release.md

 ## Model maintenance and release

-After learning about (how to edit)[editing.md] the model, please refer to this section to learn more about its maintenance.
+After learning about [how to edit](editing.md) the model, please refer to this section to learn more about its maintenance.

 ## Introduction